AndreiSorokin/Internet_Store_Redux/README.md

    4. Pages related to user - src/pages/user
    5. Pages related to products - src/pages/product
    6. Pages related to cart - src/pages/cart
+   7. The page related to admin -src/pages/admin
-   7. All of the components - src/components
+   8. All of the components - src/components
-   8. Custom hooks - src/hooks
+   9. Custom hooks - src/hooks
-   9. Tests - src/test
+   10. Tests - src/test

 ### Data Flow:
    1. The ThemeContext.tsx holds two values: theme and toggleTheme.
 Also we have App component wrappe dwith ThemeProvider in index.tsx.